DAY 2: Anxiety Series

 For most athletes, finding a middle ground between academics and athletics can be a challenge.

-Several star athletes said the stress from extracurricular activities affect their results in the classroom.
+Several star athletes said the stress from extracurricular activities affects their results in the classroom.

 Sierra, a junior, said the pressure to give her best performance on the court and in the classroom can sometimes be overwhelming.

 “I partly play basketball for college.
 I always feel so much pressure to perform well in order to get a college scholarship,” said Sieracki.

 Sieracki has been playing basketball since she was in fourth grade, and she said she intends to play through college, although she hasn’t committed to any school.

 The past seven years of her life have been a cycle of two things: basketball and school.
 Sieracki has faced anxiety in the past due to her tight schedule, in which she must juggle sports and studies.